Skip to main content

 • The report includes all activity for the selected days, regardless of whether payouts have been scheduled on those days.
 For example, if today is included in the report period, you'll see today's transactions even if a payout hasn't been processed yet.

-• A single report can cover multiple sales units, ordered first by sales unit and then chronologically by time.
+• A single report can cover multiple sales units.
+Entries are ordered first by sales unit and then chronologically by time.

 • The report can be configured to include only payouts.
 This can be helpful (and much faster to generate) for sales units with high transaction volumes that are only interested in payouts.